MSN: Multi-Style Network for Trajectory Prediction

 \textbf{\ETHUCY~Benchmark.} The \ETHUCY~benchmark has been widely used to evaluate prediction performance.
 It contains five video clips in several different scenarios: eth and hotel from ETH, and univ, zara1, zara2 from UCY.
 Its annotations are pedestrians' real-world coordinates (in meters) with a specific sampling interval.
 We follow the widely used ``leave-one-out'' strategy in previous studies \cite{socialLSTM,socialGAN} when training and evaluating the proposed methods on \ETHUCY.

 \textbf{Stanford Drone Dataset.} The Stanford Drone Dataset (SDD) \cite{learningSocialEtiquette} is a popular dataset for object detection, tracking, trajectory prediction, and many other computer vision tasks.
-A lot of recent \SOTA~trajectory prediction methods \cite{mangalam2020not,liang2020simaug} start to evaluate their ideas on it.
+Many recent \SOTA~trajectory prediction methods \cite{mangalam2020not,liang2020simaug} start to evaluate their ideas on it.
 It contains 60 bird-view videos captured by drones over Stanford University.
 Positions of more than 11,000 different agents with various physical types, \EG, pedestrians, bicycles, and cars, are given through bounding boxes in pixels.
 It has over 185,000 interactions between agents and over 40,000 interactions among agents and scene objects \cite{learningSocialEtiquette}.
 Compared with \ETHUCY, it has a richer performance in interaction complexity and differences in scene appearance or structure.
-Dataset split used to train \MODEL~on SDD (dividing the total 60 SDD videos into 36 training videos, 12 validation videos, and 12 test videos) comes from \cite{liang2020simaug,Liang_2020_CVPR} (can be found at \href{https://github.com/JunweiLiang/Multiverse}{https://github.com/JunweiLiang/Multiverse}).
+Dataset split used to train \MODEL~on SDD contains 36 training videos, 12 validation videos, and 12 test videos\cite{liang2020simaug,Liang_2020_CVPR}.